 Galeria Alfonso Artiaco

-Mathelda Balatresi shares with Civera her interest in the female condition and believes art as a platform to challenge false presumptions on women.
-Pictorially speaking though, Balatresti’s artistic language leans on surrealist painter’s legacy like Leonora Carrington or Remedios Varo.
-Through the colour range she uses – pistachio green, light blue, pin and light purple – Balatresi’s work evokes children’s books and dreamlike narratives where candyfloss and marshmallows are the epitome of a good spent week-end with grandparents.
+Mathelda Balatresi shares with Civera her interest in the female condition and believes art is a platform to challenge false presumptions on women.
+Pictorially speaking though, Balatresti’s artistic language leans on surrealist painters, on the legacy of artists like Leonora Carrington or Remedios Varo.
+Through the colour range she uses – pistachio green, light blue, pin and light purple – Balatresi’s work evokes children’s books and dreamlike narratives where candyfloss and marshmallows are the epitome of a good spent weekend with grandparents.

 Mathelda Balatresi, Una sola che vola senza ali, May 2019, Galleria Alfonso Artiaco, Napoli, Courtesy Galleria Alfonso Artiaco, Napoli.
 Photo: Luciano Romano

-Both Balatresi and Civera dispute the macho culture via their work revealing a much more complex artistic Italina scene.
+Both Balatresi and Civera dispute the macho culture via their work revealing a much more complex artistic Italian scene.

 #art #artcontemporain #alfonsoartiacogallery #casamadre #museomadre #contemporaryart #italy #naples #matheldabalatresi #galeriaalfonsoartiaco #victoriacivera #pierpaolocalzolari #paintingasabutterfly #ernestotatafiore #sculpture #painting #installation